-No Compensation or any such part of the Compensation otherwise payable as the responsible authority thinks reasonable shall be payable under these guidelines to any owner if they have been convicted of an offence under any Act or regulations which is directly related to the containment and eradication of the EAD.
+No Compensation or any such part of the Compensation payable as the responsible authority thinks reasonable shall be eligible for cost sharing:

+- (a) to any owner if they have been convicted of an offence under any Act or regulations which is directly related to the containment and eradication of the EAD, or - (b) to any person who is suspected of having acted with intent to mislead or defraud the Crown for the purpose of obtaining Compensation for themselves or any other person, or who is suspected of having knowingly made a statement which is in any respect false or misleading or who is suspected of practices or of being concerned in any fraudulent act reported to the relevant authorities for appropriate action.

-Method of valuation
+Method and reference date for valuation

-In the case of livestock, the value is based on:
+In the case of livestock, the reference date for the initial valuation will be the earliest of the following that applies:

-- (a) the date the owner or owner's representative reports the disease or suspicion of disease to an inspector accredited under applicable legislation or a veterinary surgeon; or - (b) the date of detection of the disease by an inspector accredited under applicable legislation; or - (c) the date of imposition of a quarantine order relating to the disease, whichever is the earlier.
+- 1. the date the owner or owner's representative reports the disease or suspicion of disease to an inspector authorised under applicable legislation or a veterinary surgeon; or - 2. the date of official detection of the disease by surveillance (if the disease is not reported by the owner/manager of the livestock); or - 3. if there is no disease, the date that a property specific biosecurity order relating to the EAD is issued.

-In the case of livestock, the date on which the second valuation is based is the date of release of all restrictions pertaining to the property's eligibility to be restocked.
+In the case of livestock, the reference date for the purpose of second valuation is the date of release of all restrictions pertaining to the property's eligibility to be restocked.

-In the case of property (including buildings), the value is that applicable immediately before destruction.
+In the case of property (including buildings), the reference date of valuation is the date immediately before it was damaged or destroyed.